ENSTA-U2IS-AI/torch-uncertainty/README.md

 ## Installation

-The package can be installed from PyPI:
+Install the desired pytorch version in your environment.
+Then, the package can be installed from PyPI:

 ```sh
 pip install torch-uncertainty